esbuild/community-plugins/README.md

 * [esbuild-cross-browser-css](https://github.com/plxity/esbuild-cross-browser-css): A plugin to make CSS compatible for all the different browsers.
 * [esbuild-dev-server](https://github.com/Falldot/esbuild-dev-server): A plugin allows you to start a local server with hot reloading.
 * [esbuild-gas-plugin](https://github.com/mahaker/esbuild-gas-plugin): A plugin that generate codes for Google Apps Script.
-* [esbuild-plugin-alias-path](https://github.com/LinbuduLab/nx-plugins/tree/main/packages/esbuild-plugin-alias-path): A plugin to transform typescript compilerOptions.path at compile-time.
+* [esbuild-plugin-alias-path](https://github.com/LinbuduLab/nx-plugins/tree/main/packages/esbuild-plugin-alias-path): A plugin to transform TypeScript `compilerOptions.path` at compile-time.
 * [esbuild-plugin-alias](https://github.com/igoradamenko/esbuild-plugin-alias): A plugin to resolve dynamic path aliases.
 * [esbuild-plugin-assets-manifest](https://github.com/indooorsman/esbuild-plugin-assets-manifest): A plugin to Generate manifest file like assets-webpack-plugin does.
+* [esbuild-plugin-babel-flow](https://github.com/henrhie/esbuild-plugin-babel-flow): A plugin that allows you to strip off Flow annotations from JavaScript code using Babel.
 * [esbuild-plugin-babel](https://github.com/nativew/esbuild-plugin-babel): A plugin to compile files with Babel.
 * [esbuild-plugin-browserify-adapter](https://github.com/m90/esbuild-plugin-browserify-adapter): An adapter to use existing Browserify transforms as esbuild plugins.
 * [esbuild-plugin-browserslist](https://github.com/nihalgonsalves/esbuild-plugin-browserslist): Configure esbuild targets based on a browserslist query.